 - Proof of address: if you rent the entire flat, then provide an original copy of the lease in Spanish or Catalan (contract must be for more than 6 months, signed within the last 5 years).
 If you rent a room, then a formal document from the owner of the flat that says you live there is required plus a signed copy of their ID; or you can get an autorización expresa, a statement signed by someone who is already registered (empadronado) at your address as well as a signed copy of their ID.
 Finally, if you own the property then you’ll need an original copy of the title deed (escritura).

 Make an appointment, find the local council

-It’s not necessary to make an appointment (cita previa) but if you prefer to do so, call 010 or make one using the Solicitud de cita previa portal.
+It’s not necessary to make an appointment (cita previa) for the padron certificate but if you prefer to do so, call 010 or make one using the Solicitud de cita previa portal.
 It may help to save time.

 Here is a list of the local city council addresses for the barrios in Barcelona:

 - District Sant Martí – Plaza Valentí Almirall, 1

-Get your empadronamiento
+Pick up your empadronamiento

 You’ll most likely need a ticket from the machine at the reception or be told by the person at the front desk where to go.
 The queue might be long, but the task itself takes approximately 10 minutes, assuming you have all the documents needed, so be patient.

 The attending person will fill out the application form for you on the spot and issue the document.
 Ask for an extra copy of your entry in Barcelona’s resident register.